-Moreover, there is one observation (no. 20) that stands out as an outlier in predictor space, far from the centroid.
-It turns out that this vehicle, a Buick Estate wagon, is an early-year (1970) American behemoth, with an 8-cylinder, 455-cubic inch, 225horsepower engine, and is able to go from 0 to 60 mph in 10 seconds.
-(Its mpg is only slightly underpredicted from the regression model, however.)
+Moreover, there is one observation, #20, that stands out as an outlier in predictor space, far from the centroid.
+It turns out that this vehicle, a Buick Estate wagon, is an early-year (1970) American behemoth, with an 8-cylinder, 455 cu. in, 225 horse-power engine, and able to go from 0 to 60 mph in 10 sec.
+(Its MPG is only slightly under-predicted from the regression model, however.)

-This and other high-leverage observations may be seen in other graphical displays, but it is useful to know that they will often also be quite noticeable in what we propose here as the collinearity biplot.
-The webpage of supplementary materials for this article (Section 5.2) shows a robust outlier detection QQ plot and an influence plot of these data for comparison with more well-known methods.
+This and other high-leverage observations may be seen in other graphical displays; but it is useful to know here that they will often also be quite noticeable in what we propose here as the collinearity biplot.
+The web page of supplementary materials for this article (Section 5.2) shows a robust outlier-detection QQ plot and an influence plot of these data for comparison with more well-known methods.

-4.2 Visualizing Condition Indices
+4.2 Visualizing condition indices

 The condition indices are defined in terms of the ratios λ_1/λ_k (on a square root scale).
-It is common to refer to the maximum of these, $\sqrt{\lambda_1/\lambda_p}$, as the "condition number" for the entire system, giving the worst near singularity for the entire model.
+It is common to refer to the maximum of these, $\sqrt{\lambda_1/\lambda_p}$ as the condition number for the entire system, giving the worst near-singularity for the entire model.

-A related visualization, which potentially provides more information than just the numerical condition indices, can be seen in biplots of Dimension 1 versus Dimension k, where typically only the k corresponding to the smallest eigenvalues are of interest.
+A related visualization, that potentially provides more information than just the numerical condition indices can be seen in biplots of Dimension 1 vs. Dimension k, where, typically only the k corresponding to the smallest eigenvalues are of interest.
 To visualize the relative size of λ_k to λ_1 it is useful to overlay this plot with a data ellipse for the component scores.